sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

 ## Other dependency sources

-The Clojure JARs are published to Maven central so are declared as Maven dependencies in the previous `deps.edn`.
+The Clojure JARs are published to Maven Central so are declared as Maven dependencies in the previous `deps.edn`.
 Deps supports other dependency types such as Git repositories and local directories.

 We've decided to improve our greeting application by adding an optional command-line flag to show enthusiasm (or not).
 We also decided to split the